|

 In spite of popular misconceptions, it is very rare for a complete song to be "stolen" - even an unprotected song.
 If you are going to have anything stolen, it is more likely to be an idea, a hook, or a phrase, and such thefts are difficult to detect and expensive to pursue, particularly if the material stolen is unpublished.

-Accordingly, you should take great care of your unpublished material.
-Not only should you copyright it to the best of your ability, but you should send it only to named people in the companies to which you are promoting, and deal only with reputable companies and reputable people.
+Accordingly, you should always take great care of your unpublished material.
+Not only should you protect it to the best of your ability, but you should send it only to named people in the companies to which you are promoting, and deal only with reputable companies and reputable people.

-Finally, keep your unpublished material as secure as possible.
-Doing things like posting the lyrics on the Internet for all to see, leaves you open to wholesale theft by people based in countries with totally different copyright and legal systems.
-And in spite of what people tell you, it is extremely costly to sue for theft of copyright, and your chances of success, based on previous cases taken, are slim.
-The motto is - keep it safe.
+So, keep your unpublished material as secure as possible.
+Doing things like posting the lyrics on the internet for all to see, leaves you open to wholesale theft by people based in countries with totally different copyright and legal systems.
+And in spite of what people tell you, it is extremely costly to sue for theft of copyright, and your chances of success, based on previous cases taken, are slim enough.

 The music business is a closed shop, and no outsider can get a song published.
 Is not this the case?

-Most careers are closed shops to some degree, but the music business is a lot less closed than most.
-You do not need educational qualifications (although they might help you later on the business side of things), or money (although it helps too - particularly if you want to make good demo recordings!).
+Most careers are closed shops to some degree, but the music business is possibly less closed than most.
+You do not for example, need educational qualifications (although they might help you later on with the business side of songwriting), or experience (although you will end up gaining that anyway as it usually takes a long time to break through to the top), or money (although money helps if you need to make good demo recordings).

-But you do need talent, and that is in shorter supply than you might think.
+But you do need talent, and talent is in shorter supply than a lot of people might think.

-Secondly, newcomers do get songs published and recorded every day of the week, so if you are having difficulties breaking through, the problem with your career may lie more with the quality of your material, or your method of promotion, than with the music industry per se.
+Accordingly, if you are having constant rejection, the problem may lie more with the quality of the material, or the method of promotion being used, than with negative attitudes within the music industry.

-Believe it or not, most executives really do want to find hits and keep their jobs.
+Most music biz executives really do want to find hits and keep their jobs.
 If your song is the hit you think it is, somebody will recognise it as such.
-It may take longer than it should (Janis Ian's first hit "Society's Child" was turned down by 22 companies), but in the end, it probably will be "discovered".
+It may take longer than it should (Janis Ian's first hit "Society's Child" was turned down by 22 consecutive companies), but in the end, it probably will be "discovered".

-Remember, rejection is more frequent than acceptance, and if you have problems with rejection, this is definitely the wrong business for you.
+Remember, in most walks of life, initial rejection is more frequent than immediate acceptance, and so if you have problems dealing with rejection, this might probably the wrong business for you.

-I can't recall - he promptly gave up.
+Nobody knows - you see he gave up.

 How good does a demo have to be?

-Most publishers we interview say that if the song is good - they will recognise the quality in spite of the lack of sophistication of the demo.
-However, nowadays, many demos are of a high standard, and it is becoming increasingly difficult to have yourself taken seriously if you promote a very basic demo.
+Most publishers we interview say that if the song is good, they will recognise the quality in spite of the lack of sophistication of the demo.

 Where can I get up-to-date lists of publishers, labels and artists?

-Finally, International Songwriters Association publishes a number of directories specially for songwriters.
-These cannot be purchased by the general public but are supplied free to ISA members.
+Finally, we at International Songwriters Association publish a number of directories specially for songwriters.
+These are not available to the general public but are supplied free to ISA members.

 A firm has suggested to me that my melody is not up to par, but that they will write a better one for me, for just $50.00.
 What do you think of this offer?